Vegan Leather Guide

 Polyurethane leather pieces in several shades of dark and light brown colors.

-Plastic may soon be a thing of the past, as new manufacturing breakthroughs continue developing methods that use less water, create fewer emissions, and result in more durable, beautiful plant-based products.
+Plastic may soon be a thing of the past, as new manufacturing breakthroughs continue to develop.
+These brilliant new methods use less water, create fewer emissions, and result in more durable, beautiful plant-based products.
 A few of the most exciting innovative vegan options you may see in stores include:

 Vegan plant based leather options and wallet laid out on a table.

 Anything that conventional leather can do, vegan leather can do, too!
-More mainstream brands are adopting these versatile materials in favor of antiquated means, so you can expect a growing variety of options in all categories.
+It’s exciting that more mainstream brands are now using these versatile materials.
+Keep an eye out for companies who choose this option for at least some of their products.
 This includes abundant plant-based alternatives for:

 Eco-friendly sustainable boots made from mushroom leather materials.